zopefoundation/grok/README.txt

 like content objects (models), views, and adapters.
 Its simplicity lies in using **convention over configuration** and **sensible defaults** when wiring components together.
-That means neither a configuration language like ZCML nor a lot of repitition are needed to create a web application with grok.
+That means neither a configuration language like ZCML nor a lot of repetition are needed to create a web application with grok.

 Who is grok?